 The change in the admission requirement was based on faculty review of procedures.
 Since the students are engaged in practicum experiences during the first semester of study and background checks are required prior to engaging in practicum activities, delay in students completing background checks can hinder their education.
-Thus, it was decided to ensure that students complete background checks prior to being granted admission by making regular admission contingent upon successful completion of the criminal background check.
+Thus, it was decided to ensure that students complete background checks prior to being granted admission by making regular admission contingent upon successful completion of criminal background checks as required by the Bayh College of Education.